Peach Crest Farm • Stratford, Oklahoma

 "I grow intensively on a big acreage," he says.
 "I use raised beds, 4 foot on center, 600 feet long, in 8-row blocks.
 We subirrigate with drip line underground.
 I've gotten away from plastic mulch because we've struggled with plastic in the wind in spring."

 The biggest challenge to scaling up is labor.
 For many years, Peach Crest used contract labor brought in from Mexico through the US Department of Labor's H-2A Temporary Agriculture Program.
 This year, the farm tried something different: hiring non-violent offenders sent to them through a couple of different diversion programs.
-They had 33 employees at the height of the season and 15–20 year-round.
+They had 33 employees at the height of the season, and 15 to 20 year-round.

 Overall, the new employees are working out well.
 "We're seeing some of these lives change," he says.
 From providing safer, fresher, more nutritious food to offering better alternative employment options, it's clear that the folks at Peach Crest Farm are making a big difference in a lot of people's lives.

 - To learn more, visit Peach Crest Farm's website or Facebook page.